31131023374/analysis/contract.md

 - Constraints:
   + Sales person of sales order is set to current user
   + Owner of Contract is always set as follower of sales order
-  + Check if total with taxes of SO is bigger than Remain Value, if yes, force user to confirm before creating
+  + Check if total with taxes of SO is bigger than Remain Value, if yes, force user to confirm (by OK/Cancel message box) before creating